williamsconcepts/bpode/README.md

 <img src="static/hti-yellow.png" alt="HTI Header Image" width="200" height="200"  />

-# Hear This Idea
+# Daily Tips

-This is the website for a podcast called 'Hear This Idea'.
+This is the website for a podcast called 'BPODE'.
 You can view it at [bpode.com](https://www.bpode.com).

 The site is built with [GatsbyJS](https://www.gatsbyjs.org/).